SleepingShell/zk-erc20/README.md

 #### Random notes

 - If you get "\*.zkey: Missing section 1" on running `shield compile` then the ptau ceremony is probably too small for the circuit
+- It seems that calling the witness calculator directly will accept BigNumbers, but calling plonk.fullProve requires first converting the input into BigInt